DemisGIT/RSMaude/README.md

 whose preliminary version can be found [here](https://users.dimi.uniud.it/~demis.ballis)

-More specifically, it includes the following two Maude specificantions:
+More specifically, it includes the following two Maude specifications:

 1. **RS-semantics.maude**: this specification provides an executable semantics for reaction systems that supports exploration and analysis of RSs.
 2. **FWDslicer.maude**: this specification implements a forward slicing algorithm for RSs.
 Forward slicing is a powerful tool to detect (forward) causality and influence relations among the entities produced in a biological model.
 It shows how (parts of) an initial input affect the production of (parts of) the output and helps estimate which input data need to be modified to accomplish a change in the outcome.